AnyLog-co/documentation/training/advanced/Network setup - Part I.md

 <pre>
 set anylog home [path to AnyLog root]
 </pre>
-If the root directory is changed or AnyLog is installed without a package that creates the work directories, the default directories can be created using the command:
+If the root directory is changed or AnyLog is installed without a package that creates the work directories (once), the work directories can be created (under AnyLog root) using the command:
 <pre>
 create work directories
 </pre>

-## Deployment Prerequisites
-* Docker installed
-* Docker hub key
-* Active license key

 ## Docker deployment process